Burnsville, North Carolina: Annual fair

 The Mt.
 Mitchell Craft Fair is held in Burnsville.
-This annual event, founded in 1956, attracts thousands of tourists and over 200 vendors and performers.
+This annual event, founded in 1956, attracts thousands of tourists and more than 200 vendors and performers.
 The fair is known for the local and visiting artisans who exhibit their handmade arts and crafts.

-Traditionally, the fair is held during the first weekend of August that includes a Friday.
-This year's Crafts Fair takes place on August 5 and 6.
+Established in 1956, The Mount Mitchell Arts & Crafts Fair is coordinated and sponsored by the Burnsville-Yancey Chamber of Commerce.
+It is the first Friday and Saturday in August in historic downtown Burnsville and features more than 200 vendors and performers.
+The event includes bluegrass and acoustic music, food vendors, and a unique selection of handmade arts and crafts from artisans across the country.

+The Mt.
+Mitchell Arts & Crafts Fair brings together mountain heritage, traditional crafting, and contemporary art creating an event not to be missed.

 Geography

-Burnsville is located in the mountains of western North Carolina, at 2,825 feet above sea level.
+Burnsville is located in the mountains of western North Carolina, at 2,749 feet above sea level.
 It is on a tributary of the Cane River, just north of the Black Mountains, and 30 miles northeast of Asheville.
 U.S. Highway 19E runs through the town, leading to Interstate 26 and Mars Hill to the west and, to the east, to Spruce Pine.

 According to the United States Census Bureau, the town has a total area of 1.6 sqmi, all land.